hyphal-domenico/sawin-lab-website/team/index.md

 #### PhD Projects
 {:.left}

 If you are interested in our research and want to undertake a PhD project with us, do not hesitate to contact.
-The main sources of recent PhD student funding have been [EastBio](http://www.eastscotbiodtp.ac.uk), the [Wellcome Four Year PhD Programme in Integrative Cell Mechanisms](https://www.wcb.ed.ac.uk/iCMPhD), and the [Darwin Trust of Edinburgh](https://darwintrust.bio.ed.ac.uk/edinburgh).
+The main sources of recent PhD student funding have been [EastBio](http://www.eastscotbiodtp.ac.uk) and the [Darwin Trust of Edinburgh](https://darwintrust.bio.ed.ac.uk/edinburgh).
 {:.left}

-Projects for 2024 start:
+Projects for 2025 start:
-- EastBio: [Hyphal growth of filamentous fungi: regulation and omics analysis](https://www.findaphd.com/phds/project/eastbio-hyphal-growth-of-filamentous-fungi-regulation-and-omics-analysis/?p161798).
-Deadline: November 27<sup>th</sup> 2023.
+- EastBio: to be advertised on [FindAPhD.com]([https://www.findaphd.com/phds/project/eastbio-hyphal-growth-of-filamentous-fungi-regulation-and-omics-analysis/?p161798](https://www.findaphd.com/) soon.

 {%